Perception—No Brown

 Still fascinated by Perception Vs. Reality

 I have been doing a lot of work, surprisingly.
-I am still coping with learning the new media and focusing more on drawing with more control as tempted as I am to use straight-edges and drawing(technical templates).
-I believe a circle hand-drawn is more revealing about the artist and skill.
-Not that skill counts for a whole lot, even if the world may disagree.
+I am still coping with learning the new media and focusing more on drawing with more control, as tempted as I am to use straight edges and drawing(technical templates).
+I believe a hand-drawn circle is more revealing about the artist and skill.
+Not that skill counts a lot, even if the world disagrees.

 I suppose a bit of art speak is necessary at some point.
 If I have to put it in one word right now, I choose Creation, if I need to provide two words, Creation and Chaos.
 If I must give the reader three words… Creation, Chaos, and Order.